-Except for the super disciplined among us, we could all benefit from a tool that loops in many of the applications we have to visit in an effort to reduce distractions – less email notifications, less jumping in-between tabs, etc.
+Except for the super disciplined among us, we could all benefit from intelligent workplace tools that loop in many of the applications we have to visit in an effort to reduce distractions – less email notifications, less jumping in-between tabs, etc.

 Pinning Cards to your Board is a convenient way to create a personal space where you can keep easy tabs on all the apps you care about the most.
+For others Cards, offering an AI chatbot allows users to rapidly bring up live data from any application.
 It sounds like a simple solution, but it's precisely the reason why our customers have seen a 17% increase in employee satisfaction.